cloudevents/spec/registry/spec.md

   }

   # Repeat for each Group
-  "GROUPsURL": "URL",         # eg. "endpointsURL" "GROUPsCount": INT,         # eg. "endpointsCount" "GROUPs": {                 # eg. "endpoints"
+  "GROUPsUrl": "URL",         # eg. "endpointsUrl" "GROUPsCount": INT,         # eg. "endpointsCount" "GROUPs": {                 # eg. "endpoints" - only when ?inline is present
     "ID": {                   # The Group ID
       "id": "STRING",
       "name": "STRING",